PLAYS & OPERAS

 THE VIRGIN CHARLIE

-An OPERA comedy in one act where an unexpected recipient bears an immense responsibility!
+An opera comedy in one act where an unexpected recipient bears an immense responsibility!

 Nominated: Dora Mavor Moore Award for Best New Opera / Musical